 Motion to Withdraw Plea Defense Attorneys

-If you are innocent and you were pressured to enter a guilty or a no contest plea or if you’ve plead with an unfavorable plea bargain, consult with LEWIS & DICKSTEIN, P.L.L.C. regarding your options.
+If you are innocent and you were pressured to enter a guilty or a no-contest plea or if you’ve pleaded with an unfavorable plea bargain, consult with LEWIS & DICKSTEIN, P.L.L.C. regarding your options.

 We May Be Able to Give you a Second Chance

 It is fair to say that judges are very reluctant to allow a defendant to withdraw his or her plea.
-When a defendant has entered a plea to a crime for which they were not guilty or in cases where a defendant has plead guilty or no contest to a crime with an unfavorable plea or sentence bargain, filing a Motion to Withdraw Plea may be the only option.
+When a defendant has entered a plea to a crime for which they were not guilty or in cases where a defendant has pleaded guilty or no-contest to a misdemeanor or felony with an unfavorable plea or sentence bargain, filing a Motion to Withdraw Plea may be the only option.

 Legal Basis to Withdraw a Plea (the law)

-For a plea to be knowing and intelligent, the Defendant must understand the potential consequences of a plea.
-State of Michigan v.
-Schluter.
-Not only must a guilty plea be voluntary, but it must also be knowing, intelligent act done with sufficient awareness of the relevant circumstances and likely consequences.”
-State of Michigan v.
-Thew.
+For a plea to be knowing and intelligent, the Defendant must understand the potential consequences of a plea (State of Michigan v.
+Schluter).
+Not only must a guilty plea be voluntary, but it must also be a knowing and intelligent act done with sufficient awareness of the relevant circumstances and likely consequences” (State of Michigan v.
+Thew).

-Michigan law says that where a defendant claims innocence and/or a valid defense to the charge he has plead to, the Court should strongly consider granting the motion to withdraw plea.
-State of Michigan v.
-Wilhite.
-It has been held to be an abuse of discretion in denying Defendant’s motion to withdraw a plea where the defendant had established that the interests of justice would be served thereby and the prosecution failed to establish substantial prejudice would result from the withdrawal.
-State of Michigan v.
-Jackson.
+Michigan law says that where a defendant claims innocence or has a valid defense to the charge he has pleaded to, the Court should strongly consider granting the motion to withdraw plea (State of Michigan v.
+Wilhite).
+It has been held to be an abuse of discretion in denying the Defendant’s motion to withdraw a plea where the defendant had established that the interests of justice would be served thereby and the prosecution failed to establish substantial prejudice would result from the withdrawal (State of Michigan v.
+Jackson).

 We Can Help You Withdraw Your Plea